 In the meantime, White’s old mentor, Ramsey Lewis, was going through some changes as well.
 Lewis was an astute observer and because he had so many hit records, he was aware of the larger music world outside the jazz business.
 He saw, in the same way that Miles Davis and a lot of other jazz musicians did, that the music business had changed and that continuing to ply the same old formula that had worked for years was not going to cut it.
 Many musicians felt that they needed to update their sound and presentation or face becoming increasingly irrelevant.

-Funky Serenity is a grab bag of styles and sounds that sounds like a plugged in Ramsey Lewis Trio album.
-Billboard’s music industry sheet, Radio Action & Pick LPs for February 24, 1973 lists the album as a recommended jazz pick, commenting: “Impressively wide range of electric and concert keyboard stylings from a jazz-pop giant.”
+Funky Serenity is a grab bag of styles that sounds like a plugged-in Ramsey Lewis Trio album.
+Billboard’s music industry sheet, Radio Action & Pick LPs for February 24, 1973, lists the album as a recommended jazz pick, commenting: “Impressively wide range of electric and concert keyboard stylings from a jazz-pop giant.”

 Enter Charles Stepney

 EWF’s third Columbia album, Open Our Eyes, is the band’s breakthrough recording.
 The concept of EWF as more than just a band, but as something of a traveling revival show, was coalescing as the group’s personnel stabilized into the classic EWF lineup:

 Philip Bailey – Vocals, Congas, Percussion, Larry Dunn – Moog Synthesizer, Piano, Organ Johnny Graham – Guitar, Percussion, Ralph Johnson – Drums, Percussion, Al McKay – Vocals, Guitar, Percussion, Maurice White – Vocals, Drums, Kalimba, Verdine White – Vocals, Bass, Percussion, Andrew Woolfolk – Soprano Saxophone, Flute